NapoleonWils0n/kodi-playercorefactory/README.md

 ffmpeg x-forward http header
 ffmpeg user agent referer http header

-each ffmpeg player also has a recording duration for 30min, 1hr, 2hrs
+each ffmpeg bash script also has a player with a recording duration for 30min, 1hr, 2hrs so you can specify how long to record the video for

-curl record m3u8 video
+curl record m3u8 video stream

-wget record m3u8 video
+wget record m3u8 video stream

 ## usage